 Michael Shahnasarian, Ph.D., founded Career Consultants of America, Inc., (CCA) on May 20, 1986.
 Headquartered in Tampa, Florida, the practice has since been providing services throughout North America and worldwide.
 Integrity, application of state-of-the-art science and best practices, and professionalism – these ideals have hallmarked CCA’s aim to offer the highest quality services the profession offers.
-Service, research, and training have been the bedrock upon which CCA established its practice over the past 30 years.
+Service, research, and training have been the bedrock on which CCA established its practice more than 30 years ago.

 Welcome to Career Consultants of America, Inc.